 "The objects, some of which are sort of mundane office supplies, range to some very interesting archival material – have varying difference of visual interest," says Burke.
 "It was important to us to honor the stories in which they were given."

 Hundreds of ideas narrowed to three

-Burke’s class is called Special Topics on Art: The Federal Reserve Commission – and it will continue each semester until the project is completed.
-The first five students are called the inception team.
+Burke’s class is called Special Topics on Art: The Federal Reserve Commission, and it will continue each semester until the project is completed.
+The first five students are called the "inception team."

-In small groups, the students face a trio of professors as they run through slides detailing construction, maintenance, budget, shipping, delivery and installation.
+On this day, in small groups, the students face a trio of professors as they run through slides detailing construction, maintenance, budget, shipping, delivery and installation.